neeraj9/algorithms/README.md

 [![Build Status](https://travis-ci.org/neeraj9/algorithms.svg?branch=master)](https://travis-ci.org/neeraj9/algorithms)
 [![Software License](https://img.shields.io/badge/license-ISC-blue.svg?style=flat-square)](LICENSE)

-This project provides a clean C++11 interface which is lean and thin, while retaining features to be generic at the same time.
-There are a lot of opensource projects which does a lot more than this project can ever do but the idea is to provide a simplified approach in both data interchange and software design.
+This project provides a set of algorithms implemented in various programming languages (at present c++) which acts as reference implementation for fun (and could be for profit).
+The intention is to illustrate algorithms and data structures with a strong focus on clarity and clean design.

+The prime motivation is to illustrate implementation of algorithms in various programming languages to enable better understanding and language implementation of the same.
+Optimization is not the prime focus, so whenever required clarity will override optimization within the implementation.

 ## Software Dependencies